troybrandonc-bit/agent-stack/WRITEUP.md

 # Everything that broke while building agent-payment infrastructure

-*(Draft — personalize before publishing.
-Written to be posted as the repo's companion piece and adapted for a blog/forum post.)*

 I spent a week building a prototype of payment infrastructure for AI agents: cryptographic agent identity, spending mandates, x402-style settlement, the works.
 The code is in this repo.
 This document is about what actually happened — every bug, every wrong assumption, every hour lost to something stupid — because that turned out to be where all the learning was.

 Context: I'm a self-taught developer, this was my first time touching payments infrastructure, HTTP signatures, or distributed systems.
-I built it with an AI assistant as pair programmer, breaking and fixing each layer until I understood it.

 ## The problem